axalatar/slicing-the-fourth/README.md

 # slicing-the-fourth

-A site using WebGL to show the intersection of a 4d hypercube with a 3d plane
+A website explainer on the fourth dimension, cross-sections, tesseracts, and more.
+Includes interactive ThreeJS pieces and a 2d guy named Oliver :>